Connect on Campus

-Connect on Campus is a new Arthritis Foundation program in partnership with Alpha Omicron Pi (AOII) to bring connection and resources to college students with arthritis and related rheumatic diseases.
-It is a part of the Arthritis Foundation’s Live Yes!
-Network, guiding teens and young adults, like you, to in-person connection (on campus) and to tools and resources assisting you as you navigate college life while managing your arthritis.
+Connect on Campus is an Arthritis Foundation program in partnership with Alpha Omicron Pi (AOII) to connect college students with arthritis and related rheumatic diseases to resources and support through the Live Yes!
+Arthritis Network.
+This Network guides teens and young adults, like you, to connection opportunities both online and in-person* (*when it is safe to do so!) and to tools and resources assisting you as you navigate college life while managing your arthritis.

 College life can be both exciting and scary.
 Add arthritis to the mix and it can be even more challenging.
-Connect on Campus brings together college students living with arthritis to help each other out.
-Here, you can connect with others, make new friends, learn more about the Arthritis Foundation and AOII, and obtain tools and resources, including the Connect on Campus care package, to help and support in your journey.
+Connect on Campus provides support, resources and connection to students living with arthritis to help each other out.
+The Connect on Campus Care Pack is filled with helpful tools and materials to kick start your semester and to empower you to live your best life while in college.

 About Alpha Omicron Pi

-Alpha Omicron Pi was founded in 1897 at Barnard College of Columbia University in New York City.
-AOII has over 190,000 initiated members and 143 current installed collegiate chapters, with 164 active alumnae chapters across the United States and Canada.
+Alpha Omicron Pi (AOII) was founded in 1897 at Barnard College of Columbia University in New York City.
+AOII has over 190,000 initiated members and 141 current installed collegiate chapters, with 158 active alumnae chapters across the United States and Canada.
 Alpha Omicron Pi is an international women’s fraternity promoting friendship for a lifetime, inspiring academic excellence and lifelong learning and developing leadership skills through service to the Fraternity and community.
-To learn more about Alpha Omicron Pi, visit the Fraternity website at www.alphaomicronpi.org, or find AOII online on Facebook, Twitter and Instagram.